palSagnik/go-YTFetch/README.md

 # go-YTFetch

 A Go-based REST API service that fetches and stores YouTube videos based on search queries.
-The service implements cursor-based pagination and efficient API key rotation.
+The service implements cursor-based pagination and efficient API key rotation, featuring a modern React frontend with responsive design.

 ## Features